-Halloween is an estimated $8.4 billion holiday -- with more than $300 million of that spent to dress up family pets -- so it's no wonder that kids have ghost stories and candy on their minds from the beginning of the school year.
-When the chill winds blow, a family Halloween weekend away at any of America's haunted houses, an outing to a creepy place, or just a costume shopping spree may restore your sanity and revive your family's best spooky stories.
+Halloween is an estimated $9 billion holiday — with more than $300 million of that spent to dress up family pets — so it’s no wonder that kids have ghost stories and candy on their minds from the beginning of the school year.
+When the chill winds blow, a family Halloween weekend away at any of America’s haunted houses for kids, an outing to a creepy place, or just a costume shopping spree may restore your sanity and revive your family’s best spooky stories.
 There are plenty of Halloween ideas to suit your entire family.

 What better way to celebrate this Halloween season than to dress up and partake in the frightful festivities opening up for a limited time around America?
 September and October are the months to feel the change of seasons, making this a great season to take advantage of nature’s beauty and annual spooktacular events all in one vacation.

-Across the country, families will find a variety of haunted house tours and other organized Halloween activities.
-Whether your kids and teens want a scary haunted house, a real haunted hotel, or a haunted house tour, our suggestions for weekend breaks will supply it.
-Plus, each destination offers more than just ghosts, creeps and haunted stories; there are hayrides, pick your own pumpkin patches, museums, mazes and more activities to suit toddlers and younger kids during this special harvest season.
+Across the country, families will find a variety of haunted houses for kids and scares and other organized Halloween ideas and activities.
+Whether your kids and teens want a scary haunted house, a real haunted hotel, or a haunted house for kids, our suggestions for weekend breaks will supply it.
+Plus, each destination offers more than just ghosts, creeps and haunted stories; there are hayrides, pick your own pumpkin patches, museums, ma, es and more activities to suit toddlers and younger kids during this special harvest season.

 Haunted House Chills & Thrills for the Weekend

-Houston, Texas - The city offers a Nightmare on the Bayou tour located right next to the oldest graveyard in town.
-Plus, there are tons of other, more tame haunted experiences at the NASA center, zoo and elsewhere for families.
+Houston, Texas – The city offers a Nightmare on the Bayou tour located right next to the oldest graveyard in town.
+Plus, there are tons of other, tamer haunted experiences at the NASA center, zoo and elsewhere for families.

-Salt Lake City and Environs, Utah - Whether you are looking for sweet candy, haunted mazes, Nightmare on 13th or a family-friendly farm experience, Salt Lake has it for you this fall.
+Salt Lake City and Environs, Utah – Whether you are looking for sweet candy, haunted mazes, haunted houses for kids, Nightmare on 13th or a family-friendly farm experience, Salt Lake has it for you this fall.

 Westchester and Ulster Counties, Upstate New York – In upstate New York, families can cringe at the Headless Horseman hayride or wander through the creepy Horseman’s Hollow and have plenty of fresh haunted house tales to tell.

-Each fall, the FTF staff does a roundup of some of our favorite Halloween events centered around the holiday.
-Take a look at this year's picks of outings and day-long adventures.
-You can go for a weekend, of course, but if any are located near your house, the anticipation, experience, and the recovery time from a day trip will make your family feel like they've been "away" for a lifetime.
+Each fall, the FTF staff does a roundup of some of our favorite Halloween ideas and events centered around the holiday.
+Take a look at this year’s picks of outings and day-long adventures.
+You can go for a spooky Halloween getaway, of course, but if any are located near your house, the anticipation, experience, and the recovery time from a day trip will make your family feel like they’ve been “away” for a lifetime.

 Spooky Thrills in Orlando, Florida – For pro scare tactics, there’s nowhere better than the theme parks of Orlando and central Florida, except maybe for those in Los Angeles…